pavece/core-cast/README.md

 You can use [Minio](https://www.min.io/) or [S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) as object storage solution.
 S3 is recommended for production environments.

 Remember to make the CDN bucket files publicly accessible but without allowing directory listing.

+## Attribution

+This project uses [FFmpeg](https://ffmpeg.org) for media processing.
+You can obtain the FFmpeg source code at [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html).